 Santa Barbara.
 Samantha and Steve enter the mansion where they'll be staying and filming the Thanksgiving special.
 Nobody appears to be on site except for a couple of indifferent young laborers working on the flooring.
 One of them bellows that the "talent" has arrived, so a minute later a young woman rushes down a flight of stairs to greet Samantha and Steve.
 The young woman introduces herself as Alyssa, the production assistant for the television special.
 Samantha is indignant that no one more important is on hand to kiss her ass or offer her the use of minions to help her with her bags.
-She haughtily tells Alyssa that she was led to believe she and her son would be staying in luxury accommodations and then demands to speak with her superior.
-Unfortunately for Ms Uppity, only Alyssa and the camera crew are present.
+She haughtily tells Alyssa that she was led to believe she and her son would be staying in luxury accommodations, then demands to speak with her superior - but unfortunately for Ms Uppity, only Alyssa and the camera crew are present.
 Steve finally interjects and tells his mother that the situation isn't that bad, and that he'll help her with her bags.

 The Walsh house.
 Papa Walsh is discreetly whining to his wife about the stinky homeless stranger Brandon has invited into their home.
 Mama Walsh urges him to feel compassion for Homeless Jack; after all, he did lose his home and his family while serving in Desert Storm.
 Suddenly, Brandon and Brenda enter the kitchen to show off Homeless Jack, who has de-stenched himself with a shower, shaved off his scraggly beard, and is dressed in a Minnesota sweatshirt and gray sweatpants.
 When Homeless Jack asks if it's OK that he sleep on a cot in their garage, Papa Walsh blurts out that it's not OK...and when everyone stares at him like he's a mental patient, he mumbles that the living room sofa would be a lot more comfortable for their surprise house-guest.
 Mama Walsh then insists that Homeless Jack stay on at least until the following day so he can enjoy a scrumptious Thanksgiving dinner with them.
-[Cue patriotic sounding music in the background again.]
-Homeless Jack gives Mama Walsh a grateful smile and says he now knows where Brandon gets his good heart from.
-Mama Walsh beams proudly.
+[Cue bugle music in the background again.]
+Homeless Jack gives Mama Walsh a grateful smile and says he now knows where Brandon gets his good heart from, and Mama Walsh beams proudly.

 Dylan's house.
 The next morning, Dylan is sitting at his kitchen table, drinking coffee and reading the paper.
 Jack enters the room and is still cranky at Dylan for cock-blocking him during his two day pass from prison.
 Dylan finally gets fed up with his father's complaints, and angrily orders him to call his floozy if that's what he really wants to do.